Back To Top

 After increasing significantly until 2000, the number of computer network technicians has declined between 2000 and 2005 before rising once again thereafter.
 The decline in the early 2000s was primarily due to lower business investment in the computer sector.
 The return to growth from 2005 can be explained by an increase in such investment.
 As this trend is likely to continue, so we should be seeing a significant increase in their numbers over the next few years.

-As the largest career college in Canada with 50 campuses across the country, Academy of Learning College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
+As the largest career college in Canada with 50 campuses across the country, Academy of Learning Career College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
 We fulfill the needs of learners by developing customized programs for each student, while meeting the requirements for convenient and effective training at an affordable cost.
 Browse our program list by province and find the best program that suits your needs!

 Save